 The government has committed to review the strategy plan, and the effectiveness of controls intended to safeguard the Melbourne Airport Environs Area and the airport's ongoing curfew-free status.

-The review will be informed by Melbourne Airport's Runway Development Program for the proposed third runway.
-For details of the planning and assessment process for the runway including consultation, visit Melbourne Airport's website.
+The review will be informed by Melbourne Airport's Runway Development Program for the proposed third runway and the 2018 Melbourne Airport Master Plan.
+To view the final approved 2018 Melbourne Airport Master Plan and details of the planning and assessment process for the runway including public exhibition, visit Melbourne Airport's website.

 Revised standard and handbook

 Standards Australia has completed a review of Australian Standard 2021-2000: Acoustics – Aircraft noise intrusion – Building siting and construction (AS2021).

 This standard provides an assessment of potential aircraft noise exposure around airports.
 It is used to guide planning for land in the vicinity of airports.
 Standard AS2021 is applied in the Victoria Planning Provisions through the Airport Environs Overlay and Melbourne Airport Environs Overlay.